 As provisioned through UPD's Policy 307 and CAPS' Clery Reporting Guidelines, confidential and anonymous reports will be accepted for inclusion in the annual statistical report.
 CAPS and The Advocate can be contacted at (909) 537-7354.
 CAPS also provides telephonic mental health providers after hours at the same number.
-Reports may be made anonymously to UPD via the anonymous crime tip line at (909) 537-7786 or by email at reportcrime@csusb.edu.
-UPD can be reached 24 hours a day by calling 911 or (909) 537-5165.
+Reports may be made anonymously to UPD via the anonymous crime

 CAPS counselors are mandated to maintain confidentiality within the limits outlined by professional laws and ethics when working with students who report crimes as a matter of their counseling.
 CAPS counselors should clearly review confidentiality with all students.
-However, based upon professional judgement, if and when a counselor deems it appropriate to discuss reporting options to a student, this is encouraged as it provides students with information regarding the courses of action available to them.
-The counselor may also include, based upon professional judgement, information regarding anonymous reporting, and the benefit of such reporting to other students and the larger campus community.
+However, based upon professional judgment, if and when a counselor deems it appropriate to discuss reporting options to a student, this is encouraged as it provides students with information regarding the courses of action available to them.
+The counselor may also include, based upon professional judgment, information regarding anonymous reporting, and the benefit of such reporting to other students and the larger campus community.